How to Grow Sprouts (**Updated**)

 You can look for a “Sprouting Jar Strainer Lid,” but make sure that you get the right size for the mouth of your particular jar.
 Otherwise, just use a piece of mesh screen(sanitized and cut to size) and either the metal screw-on band for the same effect.
 You could also use cheesecloth with a rubber band, but discard the cheesecloth after use.

 Just the word, “SEEDS,” puts me in my “Happy Place!”
-Here are some fun seed options:
+Here are seven fun and yummy seed options for growing sprouts indoors:

 *FARMHOUSE TIP –